Looking at donation page examples from other nonprofits is a terrible way to figure out how to increase your online donations.

 Key Takeaway: Call out your “Most Popular” gift array option to boost revenue.

-Looking for ways to improve your donation page?
+Looking for more ways to improve your donation page?

-But it’s hard to identify which elements on your page are causing friction when you look at it every day.
+But it’s hard to identify which elements on of your donation page design to tackle first.

 Other Donation Page Examples